UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/docs/report_bee.md

 <img src="../src/figures/bee_df_hist.png" title="Figure 2.
 The distribution of bee counts at each site type" alt="Figure 2.
 The distribution of bee counts at each site type" width="80%" />

-Figure 2.
-The distribution of bee counts at each site type

 The following violin plot shows not only the distribution of the number of bees but also the mean and median.
 The mean is shown as white dots, while the median is shown as black dots.
 In order to include all the